This brief tutorial shows students and new users how to protect user privacy by turning off recent files in Quick access in Windows 10.

 - Show recently used files in Quick access

 - Show frequently used folders in Quick access

 While there, also click the Clear button to delete the File Explorer history of existing listings.

-Click OK close out and save your changes.
+Click OK and save your changes.

 Doing this will prevent Windows 10 computers from showing your frequently or recently used files and folders, which may become a privacy issue.